 Coffee has many flavors and can be easily said countless.
 Beans from every region has different taste and varies with coffee origin, roasting and preparation methods.
 Being so much diversified, the coffee preparation is been divided into countless drinks.
 When we go to popular coffee stores, the menu is confusing if we don’t know these.

-So, let’s have a look on the various coffee drinks and see how many we didn’t knew about.
+So, let’s have a look on the coffee types and see how many we didn’t knew about.